chlsk/CCMP200CapstoneProject/README.md

 * Pillow Layer:

-    Tip: Use Cloudshell to download a Pillow Layer
+    Tip: Use CloudShell to download

     Ensure to use the SAME python runtime as your Lambda Function (Here I used Python 3.9) as Pillow (Python) is deployed via a Lambda Layer